Tom Collins Poetry Prize winners named

 Highly Commended: Window Birds, by Mark O’Flynn (NSW)

-Commended: Widow’s Walk, by David Terelinck (QLD); and
+Commended: Looking for the River, by Kay Cairns (WA): Widow’s Walk, by David Terelinck (QLD); and

 Commended: Internalising Everest, by Ross Jackson (WA).